-Adam MacLeod is Senior Scholar at C-IP2 and Professor of Law at Faulkner University, Jones School of Law.
+Adam MacLeod is a Senior Scholar at C-IP2 and Professor of Law at St. Mary’s University School of Law.
 He has been a Visiting Fellow in the James Madison Program in American Ideals and Institutions at Princeton University, a Research Fellow of the Center for Religion, Culture, and Democracy, and a Thomas Edison Fellow in C-IP2.
 He is co-editor of the fourth edition of Christie and Martin’s Jurisprudence (West Academic 2020) and author of Property and Practical Reason (Cambridge University Press 2015) and other books.

 Professor MacLeod writes and speaks about the foundations of private law and private ordering, especially in property and intellectual property.
 He is an instructor in the James Madison Program’s graduate seminar on the Moral Foundations of Law.
 He contributes to conferences, colloquia, and consultations at research universities around the world.
 His scholarship has appeared in peer-reviewed journals such as the Modern Law Review and in top law journals such as the Harvard Journal of Law & Public Policy and the Notre Dame Law Review.
 And he contributes to journals of news and public opinion such as the Washington Times, National Review Online, Public Discourse, and Law & Liberty.